-The Policy has been reviewed by leaders within Council's Regulation and Enforcement, Governance, and Development Assessment and Certification divisions.
-The changes are not wholesale but better describe the role of Private Certifiers when they are appointed as the Principal Certifier for a development.
+The Compliance and Enforcement Policy is required to be reviewed this term of Council.
+The Policy has been reviewed by leaders within Council's Regulation and Enforcement, Governance, and Development Assessment and Certification divisions and some edits have been suggested.
+The proposed changes are generally administrative and do not change the current approach to compliance and enforcement activities.